obe1line/stlink-trace/README.md

 This utility can be used with an ST-Link V2 JTAG device connected to an STM32Fxxx series microcontroller to capture the ITM data sent via the printf port (ITM stimulus port 0).

+For the STMF1xx microcontroller, running at 72MHz, the default clock divisor is fine.
+For the 120MHz models (E.g. STM32F207Z), uncomment the define for the appropriate frequency in stlink-trace.c

 Build
 -----
 Eclipse project files can be used.
 Alternatively use the following: